django-oscar/django-oscar-paypal/docs/index.rst

 * PayPal Express -

-* PayPal PayFlow Pro -
+* PayPal PayFlow Pro - Allows you to accept customer payments on your site without requiring a redirect to PayPal.

 It's possible to use both of these options individually or at the same time.
+Further, it's possible to use either without Oscar.

 Installation
 ------------

+Whichever payment option you wish to use, the package installation instructions are the same.

 Install::